-It is important that school and college staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
-When referring to sexual violence we are referring to sexual violence offences under the Sexual Offences Act 2003109 as described below:
+It is important that school and college staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way and that it can happen both inside and outside of school.
+When referring to sexual violence in this advice, we do so in the context of child-on-child sexual violence.